ianmelendez95/formalgo/README.md

 > (Donald Knuth - The Art of Computer Programming Vol. 1)

-Once upon a time A. A. Markov produced The Theory of Algorithms and within it were wonderful explorations of algorithms, formalizing and analyzing their study.
+Once upon a time A. A. Markov produced The Theory of Algorithms and within it were wonderful explorations of said constructs, formalizing and analyzing their study.

 I did not read that text, but Donald Knuth sure did, and decided to include the Markov algorithm in Secion 1.1 of his book The Art of Computer Programming, rendering me equally puzzled and intrigued.

-It is truly a wonderful algorithm, so incredibly simple that anyone could realize it with pen and paper, and filled to the brim with potential both theoretically and practically.
+It is truly a wonderful algorithm, so incredibly simple that anyone could realize it with pen and paper, filled to the brim with potential both theoretical and practical.
 Enamored with the concept I sought out to implement an evaluator as well as an assembler for generating the algorithm, to experiment with and further understand it.